prometheus/proposals/proposals/0074-new-labels-values-api.md

 * **Fragmented calls for full context**: clients must call multiple endpoints (labels, metric metadata, series queries) to assemble a page of enriched metric information, increasing latency and backend load.
 * **No streaming / incremental delivery**: the API returns the full result set only after query completion; clients cannot render partial results quickly for improved interactivity and low latency interactions.

-It is also noted that as part of this proposal there is also a **feature** request from the web application developers to support **pagination** (cursor/offset). *A request has been mde to the web application developers to confirm if this is needed assuming batched streaming of responses are supported.*

 ## Goals

 Effective data queries cannot be written if what needs to be queried cannot be identified first.
 Improving metric name, label name and label value discovery reduces Mean Time to Execute Query (MTEQ).
 This can be rephrased as “users spend less time hunting for the right metrics and more time analyzing data.”

 * **Faster metric name and label identification** - users spend less time hunting for the right metrics and can execute queries sooner, reducing the time from "I need to monitor X" to "I'm looking at data for X"
 * **Better autocomplete performance** - latency-sensitive autocomplete becomes usable at scale by fetching only relevant results instead of downloading large (43MB+) datasets just to filter client-side
-* **Scalable high-cardinality handling** - server-side filtering, streaming and/or pagination enables users to browse thousands of labels/values without timeouts, incomplete data, or memory exhaustion
+* **Scalable high-cardinality handling** - server-side filtering, streaming enables users to browse thousands of labels/values without timeouts, incomplete data, or memory exhaustion
-* **Reduced bandwidth/resource consumption** - server-side filtering, streaming and/or pagination eliminate wasteful large responses, and enriched responses eliminate additional API calls reducing overall latency for the user
+* **Reduced bandwidth/resource consumption** - server-side filtering, streaming eliminates wasteful large responses, and enriched responses eliminate additional API calls reducing overall latency for the user
 * **Improved AI/ML agent efficiency** - metadata-rich APIs and streaming capabilities enable AI agents (like Grafana Assistant) to make informed decisions, process data progressively, and stop early when confident, reducing redundant API calls and improving response times

 ### Audience